 - 2.1.
-The sourcing lead should meet with the evaluation team and identify their availability for attendance at the in-person presentations.
-In order to allow sufficient time for making travel arrangements, the sourcing lead should target dates at least two weeks in the future, if possible.
+The sourcing lead should meet with the evaluation team and identify their availability for attendance presentations.
+If presentations will be done in-person, the sourcing lead should target dates at least two weeks in the future, if possible.
 The sourcing lead should also request the evaluation team offer their feedback on specific topics that should be addressed by each finalist during the oral presentations. - 2.2 Once an acceptable date and time has been identified, the sourcing lead should communicate to each short-list finalist that they have been selected to the short list of finalists for further evaluation and consideration (see attached Sample Communication # 1).
 The communication should also advise each finalist that their team should be prepared to provide an oral presentation on the specified date and time.
-In closing, the letter should indicate that the sourcing lead will be sending out further information regarding the content of the presentation, as well as the exact conference room number. - 2.3 After receiving feedback from the evaluation team, the sourcing lead should provide a list of topics that each finalist must address during their oral presentation (see attached Sample Communication # 2).
+In closing, the letter should indicate that the sourcing lead will be sending out further information regarding the content of the presentation, as well as the methond for presentation (Zoom Webinar or in-person) and the exact conference room number (if applicable).
+If Oral Presentations are scheduled as Zoom Webinars the sourcing lead should send separate invites to the suppliers and the UT Member participants to mitigate the risk of any inappropriate contact, set up a separate post presentation meeting with the UT participants directly following the presentation to allow time for discussion and presentation evaluation scoring. - 2.3 After receiving feedback from the evaluation team, the sourcing lead should provide a list of topics that each finalist must address during their oral presentation (see attached Sample Communication # 2).
 Although the finalists will likely request a list of the evaluation team members, this information should not be disclosed to mitigate any risk of inappropriate contact.
 Leading up to the oral presentations, the sourcing lead can expect to receive several questions from the respondents regarding the topics of discussion, the number of representatives allowed for each respondent, as well as repeated requests of who will be in attendance on behalf of the institutions.
 It is important to respond to such requests in a standard and unbiased manner.